-Brand Name Generic Name Abbreviation Pharmaceutical Company FDA-approved comparators from prior review Olysio + PR Simeprevir + PR SMV + PR Janssen and Medivir AB Sovaldi + PR Sofosbuvir + PR SOF + PR Gilead Sciences Sovaldi + R Sofosbuvir + R SOF + R Gilead Sciences FDA-approved combi nations since prior reviev N Olysio + Sovaldi Simeprevir/sofosbuvir SMV/SOF Janssen + Gilead Sciences Harvoni Ledipasvir/sofosbuvir LDV/SOF Gilead Sciences Combinations p ending FDA approval Daklinza + Daclatasvir + sofosbuvir DCV/SOF Bristol-Myers Squibb + Sovaldi Daciatasvii + solosbuvii DCV/30F Gilead Sciences 3D Paritaprevir + ritonavir + ombitasvir + dasabuvir 3D AbbVie
+Brand Name Generic Name Abbreviation Pharmaceutical Company FDA-approved comparators from prior review Olysio + PR Simeprevir + PR SMV + PR Janssen and Medivir AB Janssen and Medivir AB Sovaldi + PR Sofosbuvir + PR SOF + PR Gilead Sciences Gilead Sciences Sovaldi + R Sofosbuvir + R SOF + R Gilead Sciences Gilead Sciences FDA-approved combinations since prior review Olysio + Sovaldi F Sovaldi Simeprevir + sofosbuvir SMV + SOF Janssen + Gilea Janssen + Gilead Sciences Harvoni Ledipasvir/sofosbuvir LDV/SOF Gilead Sciences Gilead Sciences Combinations pending FDA approval at the time of this review (12/18/14) Daklinza + Sovaldi Daclatasvir + sofosbuvir DCV + SOF Bristol-Myers Squibb + Gilead Sciences 3D Paritaprevir/ritonavir/ 3D AbbVie ombitasvir + dasabuvir

 We included all prospective randomized trials and cohorts that reported SVR12 or SVR24 in HCV genotype 1 infected populations.
 The SVR results for each of the regimens by clinical subgroup are shown in Figure ES1 on page ES4.
-The evidence on the comparative clinical effectiveness of the newest treatment regimens appears consistent in all four major treatment subgroups.
-Among treatment-naïve patients without cirrhosis, the SVR12 for simeprevir or sofosbuvir combined with interferon and/or ribavirin is between 75% and 90%.
-The comparable SVR12 for DAA combination therapy (i.e., SMV/SOF, LDV/SOF, DCV/SOF, 3D) ranges from 95% to 100%.
-Among treatment-naïve patients with cirrhosis, the SVR12 for primary DAA therapy ranges from 55% to 80% compared to 67% to 95% for DAA combination therapy.
-For treatment-experienced patients, the SVR12 for older therapy is about 75% for both cirrhotic and non-cirrhotic patients and is 95% to 100% for DAA combination therapy.
+The evidence on the clinical effectiveness of the all-oral DAA combination treatment regimens compared to second-generation single DAA regimens appears consistent in all four major treatment subgroups.
+Among treatment-naïve patients without cirrhosis, the SVR12 for simeprevir or sofosbuvir combined with interferon and/or ribavirin is between 75% and 92%, whereas the SVR12 for DAA combination therapy (i.e., SMV + SOF, LDV/SOF, DCV + SOF, 3D) is higher, ranging from 95% to 100%.
+Among treatment-naïve patients with cirrhosis, the SVR12 for single DAA therapy ranges from 55% to 81% compared to 67% to 95% for DAA combination therapy.
+For treatment-experienced patients, the SVR12 for single DAA therapy is about 75% for both cirrhotic and non-cirrhotic patients and is 95% to 100% for DAA combination therapy.

-Due to the lack of head-to-head trials and the lack of trials with common comparators, it is difficult to know if one of the DAA combination therapies is clearly superior to another.
-At this time, only two combinations have FDA approval (simeprevir/sofosbuvir, ledipasvir/sofosbuvir).
-Two of the combinations (simeprevir/sofosbuvir, daclatasvir/sofosbuvir) have been studied in very small samples, and the confidence intervals around the estimates for their SVRs are wide.
+Due to the very similar high levels of SVR12 achieved by all DAA combination therapies, and the lack of head-to-head trials, there is inadequate evidence to distinguish the overall effectiveness of the various DAA combination therapies.
+At the time of the review, only two combinations had FDA approval (SMV + SOF, LDV/SOF).
+Two of the combinations (SMV + SOF, DCV + SOF) have been studied among very few patients, and the confidence intervals around the estimates for their SVRs are wide.
 For the patient population with cirrhosis, the confidence intervals are wide for all four of the new DAA combinations.
-Furthermore, selection bias may explain some of the differences between the SVRs.
+Furthermore, since these data come from single arm studies, in which everyone enrolled in a trial receives the experimental therapy, selection bias may explain some of the observed differences among the SVR point estimates.

-Adverse effects may also impact the choice of therapy, although there were very few discontinuations from therapy in any of the studies due to adverse events, and the rate of serious adverse events was similarly low.
-When patient characteristics require longer therapy with ribavirin (sofosbuvir + R for 24 weeks, 3D + R for 24 weeks), the adverse event rates are higher, and the rate of significant anemia is higher.
-Simeprevir also causes photosensitivity and more rashes.
+Adverse effects are an important part of comparative clinical effectiveness, but there were very few discontinuations from therapy in any of the studies due to adverse events, and the rate of serious adverse events was similarly low.
+When patient characteristics require longer therapy with ribavirin (sofosbuvir + R for 24 weeks, 3D + R for 24 weeks), the adverse event rates were higher.

-High-quality observational data from real world settings will be essential for evaluating the comparative effectiveness of the combination DAA therapies and to see if the SVR rates achieved in clinical trials are replicated in usual care settings.
+Pragmatic randomized trials or high-quality observational studies in real world settings will be essential for evaluating the comparative effectiveness of the combination DAA therapies and to see if the SVR rates achieved in clinical trials are replicated in usual care settings.